freedomofpress/securedrop-docs/docs/admin/installation/prepare_servers.rst

              installation.
 If this happens, please contact us at securedrop@freedom.press.

-Create the Ubuntu Installation Media
+Create the Ubuntu installation media
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The `Ubuntu website <https://ubuntu.com/>`__ has detailed instructions on how to
 to create a bootable Ubuntu Server USB drive.